Type D Personality

 For example, Type D people tend not to voice objections when others are present.
 Rather than assert their opposition, they hold back.
 This causes stress in two ways.
 First, the position they are disputing may be adopted.
-Second, the failure to say something is internalized and they feel guilty of being weak.
+Second, the failure to say something is internalized, and they feel guilty about being weak.

-When a competitor knows you are a D-type, they will intentionally have a large number of people at the meeting.
+When competitors know you are a D-type, they will intentionally have many people at the meeting.
 Then they will make any opposition front and center.

-They will ask something like: “If anyone has an objection, please raise your hand.”
+They will ask, “If anyone has an objection, please raise your hand.”

 The D-type will not want to be the only one voting against the proposal and may not raise their hand.

-A common tactic of judges during the questioning of jurors is to ask, “Is there anyone here that feels they cannot serve as a fair and impartial juror?”
+A common tactic of judges when questioning jurors is to ask, “Is there anyone here that feels they cannot serve as a fair and impartial juror?”
 This is done to speed up the process.
-However, it comes with some risk.
+However, it comes with some risks.
 D Types, like anyone else, may have some serious biases.
 This tactic may not be fair to one side.

 People have tried to use the forgiveness trait against the D-type.
-However, it seldom works since they practice forgiveness all the time and they know when not to disclose it.
+However, it seldom works since they practice forgiveness and know when not to disclose it.